-In this post our CTO Moritz Thielen discusses the challenges and potential opportunities for EEG wearables.
+In this post our CTO Moritz Thielen discusses the challenges and potential opportunities for wearable EEG.
 The opportunities to simplify processes and have a real world impact on every day lives seem endless, but there are a number of stumbling blocks that need to be considered.

 If you want to learn more, or want us to cover a specific topic, then reach out today!